MrBreakfast.com - All Breakfast All The Time

 When I tried this recipe, I included the optional sugar, used butter instead of shortening and used 2 teaspoons baking powder and 1/2 teaspoon baking soda instead of 2 and 1/2 teaspoons baking powder.
 The biscuits turned out great!

-While every day is a good day for buttermilk biscuits, there's only one National Buttermilk Biscuit Day and that May 14th.
+While every day is a good day for buttermilk biscuits, there's only one National Buttermilk Biscuit Day and that is May 14th.

 Happy National Buttermilk Biscuit Day!